ovidiuchis/timer/README.md

 ## 📄 Licență

-Free to 🖤, free tu use 🚀
+Free to 🖤, free to use 🚀

 ---